tcardlab/STDB-VM/README.md

 <br/>

 This tool is useful when:
-1. Wanting to change STDB versions with ease
+1. Wanting to change STDB versions with ease (run old projects, git-bisect, upgrading etc.)
 2. Working on two STDB projects at the same time and switching relatively frequently.
 3. Frequently switching between two branches on different versions.
 4. Testing how old and new systems interact with each other: